 3. Consider the time of the month.
 Keep in mind that if a dealer and/or the salesman with whom you are negotiating is below their quota near the end of a month, they may be willing to give you a better deal in an effort to meet their quota.

-If, however, you want to save time and you don’t feel a need to be at the dealership while you are negotiating a price on a brand new car that you are interested in purchasing, you can simply telephone several dealers to obtain their offers.
+If, however, you want to save time and you do not feel a need to be at the dealership while you are negotiating a price on a brand new car that you are interested in purchasing, you can simply telephone several dealers to obtain their offers.
 Try to speak with the sales manager, since he will be in a better position than a regular salesman to make you a firm offer over the telephone.
 If you have access to a FAX machine, request the sales manager to send you a FAX confirming his offer.

 If you are considering leasing a car, be sure you get all the necessary facts before you make a firm commitment.
 Most sources indicate that leases are not practical for most people.